 Created in 1983 to commemorate the 200th anniversary of the Treaty of Georgievsk, which established eastern Georgia as a protectorate of the Russian Empire, the Russia-Georgia Friendship Monument (also called the Peace Monument) is located smack dab on the only road from Russia to Tbilisi.
 The arch stands on a viewpoint overlooking the deep ravines and immense mountains of the Caucasus range.
 Inside the stone-clad semicircle designed by architect Giorgi Chakhava (also the creator of the iconic Soviet-era “Ministry of Roads” building in Tbilisi) is a huge, colorful Soviet-style mosaic depicting scenes of Georgian and Russian history.

-Soviet architects Viktor Kramarenko and Mikhail Vinogradov designed the daring new Minsk Library in 1989, but it took 13 years to actually build the giant polyhedron towering over Belarus’ capital today.
+Soviet architects Viktor Kramarenko and Mikhail Vinogradov designed the daring new Minsk Library in 1989, but it took 13 years to actually build the giant polyhedron that towers over Belarus’ capital today.
 The unusual geometry of the building is meant to symbolize the vastness of the world and the supreme importance of knowledge for those who live in it.
-Its surface consists of 18 squares and eight triangles covered by heat-reflecting mirror glass, which colorfully lights up at night.
+Its surface consists of 18 squares and eight triangles covered by heat-reflecting mirror glass, which colorfully light up at night.

 In the mountains of central Bulgaria, on Buzludzha Peak, stands an abandoned monument that was built in 1981 as a tribute to the Bulgarian Socialist Party.
-The Buzludzha Monument is a saucer-shaped building with a close-by tower bearing a star.
-Inside the saucer, three immense mosaic panels covered 510 square meters and depicted an allegorical history of the Bulgarian Communist Party.
+The Buzludzha Monument is a saucer-shaped building with a tower bearing a star.
+Inside of the saucer, three immense mosaic panels cover 510 square meters and depict an allegorical history of the Bulgarian Communist Party.

 After the fall of the Soviet Union and regime change in Bulgaria, the memorial was abandoned and left vulnerable to looters and vandals.
-Nowadays it still lies in ruin, yet people come from far and wide to visit this vestige of the USSR’s past.
+Nowadays it lies in ruins, but still people come from far and wide to visit this vestige of the USSR’s past.

-Makedonium, also known as the Ilinden Memorial, is a complex of several sculptural and memorial elements dedicated to the fighters and revolutionaries of the Ilinden uprising of 1903, as well as the WWII soldier-partisans who fought for the liberation of the country.
-The complex, located in Kruševo, was built in 1974, and the most significant element is the dome, which looks like a naval mine.
+The Makedonium, also known as the Ilinden Memorial, is a complex of several sculptural and memorial elements dedicated to the fighters and revolutionaries of the Ilinden uprising of 1903, as well as the WWII soldiers who fought for the liberation of the country.
+The complex is located in Kruševo and was built in 1974.
+The most significant element is the dome, which looks like a naval mine.
 The white, 25-meter-tall concrete monument is round with multiple protruding windows, four of which are covered in beautiful stained-glass panels.
 If you make it to the Kruševo Makedonium, go inside the dome.
 It’s the most beautiful part of the whole complex.

-The Ninth Fort, located in the city of Kaunas, was the imprisonment and murder site of 50,000 people, most of them Jews, during the German occupation of Lithuania between 1941 and 1944.
-After WWII in 1958, the fortress was transformed into a museum and memorial.
+The Ninth Fort was the imprisonment and murder site of 50,000 people, most of which were Jews, during the German occupation of Lithuania between 1941 and 1944.
+After WWII ended in 1958, the fortress was transformed into a museum and memorial.
 In 1984, a 32-meter-tall sculpture created by A. Ambraziunas was erected in honor of the victims of fascism and symbolizes “pain, sorrow, tortures, and eternal remembrance.”

-The Pyramid of Tirana, dedicated to former Albanian communist dictator Enver Hoxha, was built in 1988 by Hoxha’s daughter and son-in-law.
-In 1991, after the collapse of communism, the structure was used as a conference and fair center before falling into disrepair.
-The site is currently neglected and covered in graffiti, but there are plans for a Dutch architecture firm to revitalise the abandoned Communist building and turn it into a center of technology and culture.
+The Pyramid of Tirana, dedicated to former Albanian and Communist dictator Enver Hoxha, was built in 1988 by Hoxha’s daughter and son-in-law.
+In 1991, after the collapse of Communism, the structure was used as a conference and fair center before falling into disrepair.
+The site is currently neglected and covered in graffiti, but there are plans for a Dutch architecture firm to revitalize the abandoned Communist building and turn it into a technology and culture center.

 The futuristic design of the Institute of Robotics and Technical Cybernetics, one of the largest scientific centers in Russia, matches its purpose.
-The RTC participated in the development of the series of Soviet spaceships Soyuz, the robotic probe Luna 16, and the robots used in the reconnaissance and liquidation of the radioactive contamination at the site of the Chernobyl disaster.
+The RTC participated in the development of Soyuz spaceships, the robotic probe Luna 16, and the robots used in the reconnaissance and liquidation of the radioactive contamination at the site of the Chernobyl disaster.
 The 77-meter tower has a sharp-angled facade and looks like a rocket about to take off, but locals have nicknamed it the “White Tulip.”

-In the city of Mitrovica, on Miner’s Hill, stands a huge concrete statue of a mining cart in tribute to the Miners Troop, a group of Serbs and Albanians who united to resist Nazi occupation during WWII.
-The monument was meant to symbolize the friendship between the Albanian and Serbian people and is still considered the most significant monument of the city.
+In the city of Mitrovica, on Miner’s Hill, stands a huge concrete statue of a mining cart in tribute to the Miners Troop, a group of Serbians and Albanians who united to resist Nazi occupation during WWII.
+The monument was meant to symbolize the friendship between the Serbian and Albanian people and is still considered to be the most significant monument in the city.

-Yugoslavian monuments such as the Kruševo Makedonium (see above) and Miner’s Monument are often referred to as spomeniks, or “memorial structures built from the 1950s-1990s during Tito’s Socialist Federal Republic of Yugoslavia, whose primary intent was to honor its people’s resistance struggle during the National Liberation War (1941-1945),” explains the Spomenik Database.
+Yugoslavian monuments such as the Kruševo Makedonium and Miners Monument are often referred to as spomeniks, or “memorial structures built from the 1950s-1990s during Tito’s Socialist Federal Republic of Yugoslavia, whose primary intent was to honor its people’s resistance struggle during the National Liberation War (1941-1945),” according to the Spomenik Database.